pixee/docs/docs/codemods/python/pixee_python_use-set-literal.md

 ---
-title: Use Set Literals Instead of Sets from Lists
+title: "Use Set Literals Instead of Sets from Lists"
 sidebar_position: 1
 ---